 Who is the Undeclared program best suited for?

-The Undeclared program is designed for students who are interested in earning an online bachelor of professional studies degree but aren’t sure in which major they would like to earn a degree.
+The Undeclared program is designed for students who are interested in earning an online bachelor of arts degree but aren’t sure in which major they would like to earn a degree.
 This option is best suited for students who don’t have previous college experience and/or many eligible transfer credits.